Learn about different types of grout materials used in construction, tile installation, and other works.

-Sanded grout is absorbent and easily attracts dirt, therefore it is always better to seal the joint when grouting is done.
-As sand easily makes scratches, this types of grout should not be used on easily scratched tile like marble.
+Sanded grout is absorbent and easily attracts dirt; therefore, it is always better to seal the joint when grouting is done.
+As sand easily makes scratches, this type of grout should not be used on easily scratched tile like marble.

 - Kitchen floor

 Unsanded grout is made of portland cement and color powder pigments.
 No sand is used here hence also known as non-sanded grout.

 This type of grout is suitable for joint thickness between 1/8 to 1/16 inches.
 Unlike sanded grout, it is useful in scratchable surfaces such as metal, glass, marble, and natural stone tile.